kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 written an `EncryptionConfiguration` already knows how to read it.
 Decisively for an alpha feature, a flag is effectively permanent once inherited by every generic-apiserver consumer through `EtcdOptions`, whereas a `v1alpha1` type carries no compatibility promise and can be reshaped at beta.

+There is no feature gate.
+The flag is the switch: unset, nothing is compressed, and a gate would only add a second lock on a knob that already requires editing kube-apiserver's arguments and restarting.
+The `v1alpha1` configuration API carries the alpha stability instead, and the flag's help text carries the downgrade warning a gate would otherwise have implied.

 `secrets` is never selected by a wildcard.
 Compressing Secrets requires naming the resource explicitly, which is a deliberate enough act to serve as the acknowledgement; doing so logs a warning